-- All laboratory experiments, excluding the first, are to be included for practical examination. - Experiment distribution - For questions having only one part: Students are allowed to pick one experiment from the lot and are given equal opportunity. - For questions having part A and B: Students are allowed to pick one experiment from part A and one experiment from part B and are given equal opportunity.

-- Change of experiment is allowed only once and marks allotted for procedure part to be made zero. - Marks Distribution (Courseed to change in accoradance with university regulations) - o) For questions having only one part Procedure + Execution + Viva-Voce: 15+70+15 = 100 Marks - p) For questions having part A and B - i.
-Part A Procedure + Execution + Viva = 4 + 21 + 5 = 30 Marks - ii.
-Part B Procedure + Execution + Viva = 10 + 49 + 11 = 70 Marks
+- Experiment distribution - o For laboratories having only one part: Students are allowed to pick one experiment from the lot with equal opportunity. - o For laboratories having PART A and PART B: Students are allowed to pick one experiment from PART A and one experiment from PART B, with equal opportunity. - Change of experiment is allowed only once and marks allotted for procedure to be made zero of the changed part only. - Marks Distribution (Courseed to change in accoradance with university regulations) - o) For laboratories having only one part Procedure + Execution + Viva-Voce: 15+70+15 = 100 Marks - p) For laboratories having PART A and PART B - i.
+Part A Procedure + Execution + Viva = 6 + 28 + 6 = 40 Marks - ii.
+Part B Procedure + Execution + Viva = 9 + 42 + 9 = 60 Marks

-MOBILE APPLICATION DEVELOPMENT (Effective from the academic year 2018 -2019) SEMESTER - VI Course Code 18CSMP68 IA Marks 40 Number of Contact Hours/Week 0:0:2 Exam Marks 60 Total Number of Contact Hours 3 Hours/Week Exam Hours 03 CREDITS - 02 Laboratory Objectives: Thislaboratory (18CSMP68) will enable students to Learn and acquire the art of Android Programming.
-ConfigureAndroid studio to run the applications.
-Understand and implement Android's User interface functions.
-Create, modify and query on SQlite database.
-Inspect different methods of sharing data using services.
-Descriptions (if any): Installation procedure of the Android Studio/Java software must be demonstrated, carried out in groups.
+MOBILE APPLICATION DEVELOPMENT (Effective from the academic year 2018 -2019)

+Course Code 18CSMP68 IA Marks 40 Number of Contact Hours/Week 0:0:2 Exam Marks 60 Total Number of Contact Hours 3 Hours/Week Exam Hours 03

+CREDITS - 02

+Laboratory Objectives: Thislaboratory (18CSMP68) will enable students to

+- Learn and acquire the art of Android Programming. - ConfigureAndroid studio to run the applications. - Understand and implement Android's User interface functions. - Create, modify and query on SQlite database. - Inspect different methods of sharing data using services.

+Installation procedure of the Android Studio/Java software must be demonstrated, carried out in groups.

 Students should use the latest version of Android Studio/Java to execute these programs.